Catamaran: Military

 The first warship to be propelled by a steam engine, named Demologos or Fulton and built in the United States during the War of 1812, was a catamaran with a paddle wheel between her hulls.

 In the early 20th Century several catamarans were built as submarine salvage ships: SMS Vulkan and SMS Cyclop of Germany, Kommuna of Russia, and Kanguro of Spain, all designed to lift stricken submarines by means of huge cranes above a moon pool between the hulls.
 Two Cold War-era submarine rescue ships, USS Pigeon and USS Ortolan of the US Navy, were also catamarans, but did not have the moon pool feature.

 The use of catamarans as high-speed naval transport was pioneered by HMAS Jervis Bay, which was in service with the Royal Australian Navy between 1999 and 2001.
 The US Military Sealift Command now operates several Expeditionary Fast Transport catamarans owned by the US Navy; they are used for high speed transport of military cargo, and to get into shallow ports.

 The Makar-class is a class of two large catamaran-hull survey ships built for the Indian Navy.
 As of 2012, one vessel, INS Makar (J31), was in service and the second was under construction.

 First launched in 2004 at Shanghai, the Houbei class missile boat of the People's Liberation Army Navy (PLAN) has a catamaran design to accommodate the vessel's stealth features.

+The Tuo Chiang-class corvette is a class of Taiwanese-designed fast and stealthy multi-mission wave-piercing catamaran corvettes first launched in 2014 for the Republic of China (Taiwan) Navy.

+Small, personal boats

+The distribution of the boat's volume, namely its buoyancy away from its center-line increases its stability beyond the stability offered by mono-hulled vessels of similar size, and even bigger ones.
+Narrow beamed, personal twin-hulled boats designed for paddling (e.g. kayaks and canoes), and for powering by small portable motors (e.g. microskiffs, johnboats, and dinghies) in which the user/s and passenger/s ride a type of saddle seat similar to the seat featuring in Personal Watercraft (PWC) have been produced since 2004 in the United States by a company named Wavewalk.